NayanPatidar/C--CPP/README.md

-Having the Codes Realated to C++ and C
+Having the Codes Related to C++ and C